MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/bank-how-setup-bank-accounts.md

     :::column-end:::
 :::row-end:::

-## <a name="to-set-up-vendor-bank-accounts-for-export-of-bank-files"></a>To set up supplier bank accounts for export of bank files
+## <a name="to-set-up-vendor-bank-accounts-for-export-of-bank-files"></a>To set up vendor bank accounts for export of bank files

-Fields on the **Transfer** FastTab on the **Supplier Bank Account Card** page are related to export of bank feeds and files.
+Fields on the **Transfer** FastTab on the **Vendor Bank Account Card** page are related to export of bank feeds and files.
 For more information, see [Use the AMC Banking 365 Fundamentals extension](ui-extensions-amc-banking.md) and [Export Payments to a Bank File](finance-make-payments-with-bank-data-conversion-service-or-sepa-credit-transfer.md#exporting-payments-to-a-bank-file).

 [!INCLUDE[purchase-vendor-bank-account](includes/purchase-vendor-bank-account.md)]